peramcelpon/ohhaithere/europe/united-kingdom/london.md

 - **Untitled Restaurant and Bar** Great cocktails
 - **Gordon's Wine Bar** many a Londoner’s favorite wine bar for good reason.
 You descend down a narrow flight of stairs to a time-worn space, dark and inviting, with candlelit tables nestling in the gloom under the railway arches.
 - **Behind This Wall** A cool cocktail spot where vinyl rules.
 Speakeasy style, coc ktail-and-poke joint
-- **Disrepute** technically a member's bar, so recommendation is recommended.
-Sounds like a fancy place worth a single visit.
 - **The Wigmore** A modern British tavern at The Langham.
 - **Mint Gun Club** :laid back tea and cocktail lounge that makes you feel like you are drinking in a Nordic living room".